ulfschneider/ulfschneider.github.io/_posts/blog/2011-06-27-scrum-and-architecture.md

 Architectural decisions are being taken under two premises [friedrichsen2010]:

-> represent and balance the interests of all stakeholders over the entire system lifecycle and
+> Represent and balance the interests of all stakeholders over the entire system lifecycle and
 >
-> minimize the total cost of ownership for the system over the entire lifecycle
+> Minimize the total cost of ownership for the system over the entire lifecycle

 Here the balancing aspect of the interests of all stakeholders is emphasized.
 The famous Frederick Brooks states, that

-> the architect of a system, like the architect for a building, is the user´s agent [brooks1995:45].
+> The architect of a system, like the architect for a building, is the user´s agent [brooks1995:45]

 My impression is, both quotes are true.